HigorSenna/backend-challenger/README.md

 # backend-challenger
-Project to improve my programming skills and new technologies
+Project to improve my programming skills and learn new technologies